PDD INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that PDD Holdings Inc. f/k/a Pinduoduo Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

 NEW YORK, Sept.
-02, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PDD Holdings Inc. f/k/a Pinduoduo Inc. (“PDD” or “the Company”) (NASDAQ: PDD) and certain of its officers.
+08, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against PDD Holdings Inc. f/k/a Pinduoduo Inc. (“PDD” or “the Company”) (NASDAQ: PDD) and certain of its officers.

 Class Definition